Common 409A Mistakes Founders Make (and How to Avoid Them)

 (See: How the IRS Evaluates 409A Valuations During Audits.)

-Mistake #7: Inconsistent Valuation Practices
+Mistake #7: Why Does Inconsistency in Valuation Practices Trigger IRS Scrutiny?

 - Switching methodologies without explanation